 When you start looking for blue-chip stocks, ensure that you focus on the intrinsic value of the stock rather than its price.
 There are many tools that allow you to find the intrinsic value.
 Compare it across companies from the same sector to get a final list of blue chips that you want to invest in.

-Remember, a blue-chip stock is usually associated with benefits like consistent dividends, predictable growth trajectory, and lower volatility.
-These are considered to be comparatively safer than other stocks.
+Remember, a blue-chip stock usually comes with benefits, including consistent dividends, predictable growth trajectory, and lower volatility.
+These are considered relatively safer than other stocks.

 Remember, these stocks are not usually fast-growing.
 Also, they carry the risks associated with other stocks.
 Hence, it is important to choose them wisely.
-While the tips mentioned above should help, ensure that you are convinced of a company being a market leader before defining it as a blue-chip.
+While these are a few suggestions that should help you invest, your conviction is more important.
 Research and analyze thoroughly.